K

 This is an unofficial summary of FESPA's goals.
 To read the full, official version, visit our entry on the Charity Commission website.

-summary of our Charity's draft rules, click here(opens in new window)
+To see a summary of our Charity's draft rules, click here(opens in new window)

 To read our Privacy Policy, click here